 The SVB Credit Facility provides for a committed amount of up to \$40.0 million, with a \$30.0 million sublimit that can be borrowed by our Singapore subsidiary.
 Borrowings that may be advanced under the SVB Credit Facility at the lesser of \$40.0 million or a borrowing base equal to a specified percentage of the value of eligible accounts receivable and U.S. unbilled accounts of the Company, subject to certain reserves and eligibility criteria.
 The SVB Credit Facility can also be utilized to issue letters of credit.
 Principal, together with all accrued and unpaid interest, is due and payable on September 26, 2016.
-We may prepay loans under the SVB Credit Facility in whole or in part at any time without premium or penalty.
-We currently do not expect to repay any loans within the next 12 months.
-As of September 26, 2014, available credit under the SVB Credit Facility was \$26.1 million reflecting the calculated borrowing base of \$38.0 million less existing borrowings of \$6.0 million and outstanding letters of credit of \$5.9 million.
+If the SVB Credit Facility is terminated by us in certain circumstances prior to its expiration, we are subject to an early termination fee equal to 1% of the revolving line.
+As of April 3, 2015, available credit under the SVB Credit Facility was \$15.1 million reflecting the calculated borrowing base of \$29.2 million less existing borrowings of \$9.0 million and outstanding letters of credit of \$5.1 million.

 Borrowings under the SVB Credit Facility carry an interest rate computed at the daily prime rate as published in the Wall Street Journal plus a spread of 0.50% to 1.50%, with such spread determined based on our adjusted quick ratio.
 If a minimum adjusted quick ratio requirement is satisfied, LIBOR advances are offered at LIBOR plus a spread of 2.75%.
 Interest is due and payable in arrears monthly for prime rate loans and, for LIBOR rate loans, at the end of an interest period or at each three-month interval if the interest period is greater than three months.
-During the first quarter of fiscal 2015, the weighted average interest rate on our \$6.0 million loan was 3.8%.
+During the first three quarters of fiscal year 2015, the weighted average interest rate on our outstanding loan was 3.75%.